-Active SLAM is deemed a computationally intensive task, hence a natural question is when one should terminate active SLAM and switch to passive in order to allocate the computational resources to other tasks.
-Balancing active SLAM decisions and exogenous tasks is crucial, since in most real-world tasks, active SLAM is only a `flow duct`to achieve an intended goal.
-Additionally, having stopping criteria is imperative, because it can be shown that after reaching a particular point, more information would lead not only to a diminishing return effect but also, in case of ambiguous or contradictory information, to an unrecoverable state (e.g., numerous incorrect loop closures).
+The above formulations demonstrate the capabilities of SLAM as an active estimation framework.
+Instead of estimating pose and landmarks from available vision and wireless communication measurements, the autonomous vehicle can perform auxiliary motions that could further reduce landmark uncertainty and assist wireless links over LOS paths.
+For aerial robots, $\mathbf{u}_k$ may directly represent a 3-D body-frame velocity command.
+For ground vehicles / cars, the same communications-driver active perception objective can be applied, however, $\mathbf{u}_k$ is restricted through nonholonomic constraints, longitudinal and lateral tire-slip dynamics, and constrained by lane, collision-avoidance, comfort and safety driving decisions.} {In addition to this}, having stopping criteria is imperative, because it can be shown that after reaching a particular point, more information would lead not only to a diminishing return effect but also, in case of ambiguous or contradictory information, to an unrecoverable state (e.g., numerous incorrect loop closures).
 Lastly, another critical research direction concerns the establishment of mathematical guarantees for active SLAM and the derivation of near-optimal control policies.
-Given that obtaining an exact, closed form solution to the problem is in the general case intractable, developing approximation algorithms with well-defined performance bounds becomes essential.
+Given that obtaining an exact, closed form solution to the problem is in the general case {computationally heavy}, developing approximation algorithms with well-defined performance bounds becomes essential.
 A representative example of this line of work is the application of submodularity theory \cite{Caillot2022_CoopPerceptionAutomotive} in the related domain of active sensor placement, which enables provable near-optimal solutions under certain conditions.